-- a) The total income of the applicant/partner - b) Any capital available to the applicant/partner - c) Average property prices in the area for the type of accommodation needed by the household - d) The ability of the applicant/partner to acquire a mortgage and maintain required repayments based on a realistic assessment of their financial position and commitments. - e) to meet the required mortgage repayments based on a realistic assessment of their financial position and commitments. - 4.12.2 Excluded from the above financial assessment will be any member of the Armed Forces who may have received a lump sum as compensation for an injury or disability sustained on active service.
+- a) The total income of the applicant/partner - b) Any capital available to the applicant/partner - c) Average property prices and rents in the area for the type of accommodation needed by the household - e)d) The ability of the applicant/partner to rent in the private sector based on a realistic assessment of their financial position and commitments. - The ability of the applicant/partner to acquire a mortgage and maintain required repayments based on a realistic assessment of their financial position and commitments. - e)f) to meet the required mortgage repayments based on a realistic assessment of their financial position and commitments. - 4.132.2 Excluded from the above financial assessment will be any member of the Armed Forces1 who may have received a lump sum as compensation for an injury or disability sustained on active service.

-4.13 Officer review for Band A applicants
+4.143 Officer review for Band A applicants

-- 4.13.1 Where an applicant has held Band A status for three months from their applicable date in band St Edmundsbury Borough Council will carry out a review of their circumstances.
-This will result in either: - a) A direct let usually for statutorily homeless applicants living in temporary accommodation. - b) Priority being maintained. - c) Moving into a lower priority band if the circumstances under which they were placed in Band A no longer apply.
+- 4.143.1 Where an applicant has held Band A status for three months from their applicable date in band St Edmundsbury Borough Council will carry out a review of their circumstances.
+This will result in either: - a) A direct let usually for statutorily homeless applicants living in temporary accommodation. - b) Priority being maintained.

-&lt;sup>1 Means the Royal Navy, the Royal Marines, Her Majesty's regular army or the Royal Air Force
+c) Moving into a lower priority band if the circumstances under which they were placed in Band A no longer apply.
+Means the Roya al Navy, the Royal Marines, Her Majesty's regular army or the Royal Air Force